AzeHie/bike-app/PROJECT LOG.md

   - Started working with frontend.
 Created folder structure, added components and pages.

 11.4.2023
-  - Working with journeysList.
+  - Frontend: Working with journeysList.
 Started working with routing, navigation.

 12.4.2023
-  - Finished routing / navigation and added app-wide styling.
+  - Finished frontend routing / navigation and added app-wide styling.
 Working with journeysList and StationsList.
 I had some problems with props.children since there     has been some kind of update after I last time used it - but thankfully we have stackoverflow/youtube (:D).
 Atleast I know how to set type for that children prop       nowadays.